PhraseGit/General/README.md

 # General
-i have no idea what im doing :smile:
+# i have no idea what im doing :smile:

+/print "Hello World"